 Mexico offers a dynamic business environment, but expats will need to familiarise themselves with the cultural nuances of the working world.

 Business in Mexico is largely built around personal relationships, and networking is thus central to successful interactions.
 It’s also important to learn Spanish.
 Although most executives within the large cities will likely be able to speak English, learning the local language will go a long way to integrating into the work environment.

-Business hours in Mexico are long: 8am to 6pm, Monday to Friday.
+Business hours in Mexico are long: 8am or 9am to 6pm, Monday to Friday.
 There is often a two-hour siesta, however, between 2pm and 4pm.
 Offices in the tourism industry are usually open on Saturdays as well.